mattbierner/blog.mattbierner.com/_posts/2014-10-28-stupid-template-tricks-lazy-compile-time-lists.md

 using cons = List<x, constant<l>::template apply>;
 ```

-Constructing a list from `cons` still requires a fair bit of typing. `ListFrom` behaves like `list` is Lisp, building a list from its arguments
+Constructing a list from `cons` still requires a fair bit of typing. `ListFrom` behaves like `list` in Lisp, building a list from its arguments

 ``` cpp
 template <typename...>